mzyzc/echo-cli/README.md

 `\verify users user:,me@example.com,,p@$$w0rd,`

-To start a conversation with three existing users:
+To start a conversation with yourself and two other users:

-`\create conversations conversation:,ConversationName user:,me@example.com,,, user:,you@example.com,,, user:,who@example.com,,,`
+`\create conversations conversation:,ConversationName user:,you@example.com,,, user:,who@example.com,,,`

 To list all existing conversations: